 The difference between company culture and wrongdoing

-The difference between a charge of embezzlement and larceny is that a person charged with embezzlement was entrusted with a particular property and had legal permission to handle a client or an employer’s assets, money or expense accounts when the alleged theft or fraud occurred.
+The difference between a charge of embezzlement and larceny is that a person charged with embezzlement was entrusted with a particular property and had legal permission to handle a client or an employer’s assets, money or expense accounts when the alleged theft occurred.
 For many companies, there is are cultural practices surrounding how the expense accounts and company credit cards are used for work.
 Many times the expectations of an employer regarding expenses are unclear during such activities as business trips or when facilitating client meetings.
 Here’s what you need to understand regarding the penalties and legal consequences of an embezzlement charge:

 - In California, embezzlement is considered a similar crime to theft.
 The difference between embezzlement as a felony or as a misdemeanor lies primarily in the amount of money involved.
 For values less than $950 the charge is more likely to be a misdemeanor.